AdamPillis/GolfMania/README.md

 ### **What is Golf Mania?**

-Golf Mania is an online e-commerce, web application designed to sell golf related products from Ireland.
+Golf Mania is an online B2C(business to customer) e-commerce web application designed to sell golf related products from Ireland.
 The website sells several brands in many categories and also offers an easy navigation system to allow the user to have full control of their actions during their site visit and buying experience.
 The web applications main aim is to sell new and used golf products from Ireland.
 - Site users can browse the website and add products to their basket without the need to **register** or **log in**.
 - Once logged in, the user has the **ability** to proceed to checkout and purchase items followed by confirmation.
 - As a logged in user, a profile can be saved using the billing information which eases future purchases.
 - Descriptive golf products with lots of interactive features throughout the purchasing experience.
 - Email verification/confirmation included.

 Currently, Golf Mania's website only consists of example products that can potentially be sold on the website.
 However, the **Project Aim** is to demonstrate how a business of any size can buy and sell products online while maintaining a high *Search Engine Optimization*.
 This kind of website could work with any theme/category/brand etc. This particular project focuses on selling cheap, golf equipments to its online customers.
+Given some given features such as uploading products could mean that this *Project* could also develop further into **Buy and Sell**.

 Golf Mania currently has a low number of products and product types but given the database models, this can be expanded on quite easily from any perspective which makes it an ideal project to start off with.
-The project is set it up with **Stripe payment system** and billing information is saved to the project's database through **Stripe webhook** for safer online data transfer.
+The project is set it up with **Stripe payment system** and billing information is saved to the project's database through **Stripe webhooks** for safer online data transfer and to **prevent** an order being generated without a *valid payment*.

 A review app has been included which can also be expanded by implementing more CRUD functionality which would be beneficial for building **customer confidence**.

 ### **How it works?**

-1. The header offers lots of features to the site user that they have access to at all times, from the moment they land on the site.
-They can search for specific items, register, log in, filter/sort specific product or browse all products.
+1. The **header** offers lots of features to the site user that they have access to at all times, from the moment they land on the site.
+They can search for specific items, register, log in, filter/sort specific product, read customer reviews or browse products.

-2. The landing page offers a large image that is fixed under the header with a **Welcome Message** with a button that takes the user to view all of the products, which is the key function of the site and the reason the site user landed on the site.
+2. The landing page offers a large image that is fixed under the header with a **Welcome Message** and **eye-catching** information regarding a *Spring Sale* followed by a **button** that takes the user to view all of the products, which is the key function of the site and the reason the site user landed on the site.

-3. Site users can view special deals on the landing page and reviews.
+3. Site users can view **special deals** on the landing page and **reviews**.
 From the products page which is *accessible* through the sticky header or the landing image button.

 4. From the moment the site user starts clicking on product to view them in detail, they can use features such as *zoom in/out* or *read more* features.
-Products can also be added to the basket that is created as a session for them as well as **opening the basket** and **edit** it given all four CRUD functionalities *available* to them *without* the need to **log in**.
+Products can also be added to the basket that is created as a session for them as well as **opening the basket** and **view**, **edit**, **update** and **delete** it, given all four CRUD functionalities *available* to them *without* the need to **log in**.

 5. If the site wishes to proceed to check out, the **log in button** appears on the basket page.
 If logged in already, the continue to **secure checkout** button is available instead.

-6. As a logged in user, the site user has access to their personal profile which they can either set up *before purchasing products* or *when filling out their delivery details*, they tick the box to save their delivery information for future purchases.
+6. As a logged in user, the site user has access to their personal profile which they can either set up *before purchasing products* or *when filling out their delivery details*, they **tick the box** to *save* their delivery information for future purchases.

 7. Once the checkout form is filled out and submitted, the site user is directed to the **checkout confirm** page where they can review their order details.
 However, this only happens **if the payment intent is successful** to ensure no order goes through without a payment.
-The order data is transferred to stripe *via webhooks* and if the payment is successfull, the data is safely transferred back to Golf Mania's database as an *order*.
+The order data is transferred to stripe *via webhooks* and if the payment is successfull, the data is *safely* transferred back to Golf Mania's database as an *order*.

 ### **Who is it for?**

 Ireland is home to over 200 golf courses.
-As a result, it has become a popular region for global golfers to visit for the 66 million golfers worldwide and it also attracts more locals to start playing the sport.
+As a result, it has become a popular region for global golfers to visit for the *66 million* golfers worldwide and it also attracts more locals to start playing the sport.
 Golf Mania currently next day delivery over the delivery allowance of €80.
 This gives confidence for **tourists** to make cheap orders which they can receive the next day during their holiday as well as being a great online golf store for **Irish golfers** to buy cheaper products from, **used** and **new**.

 **New Users**

-New Users have the ability to view the website and all of its products in detail without the need to enter any data.
-However, if they wish to make full use and make a purchase, an account needs to be registered first which is either available through the top header or the view basket html page.
-Once an account is registered and email is verified, the site user has the ability to either create a profile for themselves for each future purchase or they can just save their delivery details during their first purchase.
+New Users have the ability to view the website and all of its products in detail *without* the need to enter any data.
+However, if they wish to make full use and make a purchase, an account needs to be **registered** first which is either available through the top header or the view basket html page.
+Once an account is registered and **email** is *verified*, the site user has the ability to either create a profile for themselves for each future purchase or they can just **save** their delivery details during their first purchase.

 **Returning Users**